Asad Osman Abdullahi

 Asad Osman Abdullahi (Asad Cismaan Cabdulaahi, born January 25, 1983; أسد عثمان عبد الله «ديانو»); is the chief of the Somali Police Force appointed on 26 September 2024, Osman Abdullahi was a founding member of the political party Mideeye and the former director general of the Puntland Security Force.
 He was also a Puntland presidential candidate in 2019 and 2024 elections.

 Personal life

 Asad Osman Abdullahi was born on 25 January 1983, in Geladin situated in Somali Region in Ethiopia.
-He hails from the Osman Mohamoud sub-clan of the larger Majeerteen clan.
+He hails from the (Bah Dir) Osman Mohamoud sub-clan of the larger Majeerteen clan.
 His father, Osman Abdullahi Diano, was one of the founders of the Puntland Security Force during Abdullahi Yusuf's tenure in 1998.

 Education

 Asad Osman Abdullahi was raised in Mogadishu and attended Qur'anic school in the capital before completing his secondary education at Omar Samatar Secondary School in Galkayo, Somalia.
 He pursued his post-secondary education in India and earned a first-class Bachelor of Science degree in Information Technology in 2003 from Osmania University.
 The following year, he earned a Master of Arts degree in International Relations from Sikkim Manipal University.
 Diano also studied administration and management, politics and strategy and military intelligence in addition to his regular courses.
 In 2011, Osman Abdullahi was nominated to participate in the International Visitor Leadership Program, the U.S. Department of State’s premier professional exchange program, aimed at current and emerging foreign leaders in a variety of fields.
 He is fluent in Somali, Arabic and English.